 I recently had to get GPU transcoding in Plex to work.
 The setup involved running Plex inside a Docker container, inside of an LXC container, running on top of Proxmox.
-I found some general guidelines online, but none that covered all aspects (especially dual layer of virtualization).
+I found some general guidelines online, but none that covered all aspects (especially dual layer of containerization/virtualization).
 I ran into a few challenges to get this working properly, so I’ll attempt to give a complete guide here.

 I’ll assume you’ve got Proxmox and LXC set up, ready to go, running Debian 11 (Bullseye).
 In my example I’ll be running LXC container named docker1